teracyhq/blog/source/_posts/2016-11-07-how-to-develop-and-deploy-react-applications-easily-and-fast-with-webpack-es6-plus-and-docker.markdown

 ## CI (continuous integration) and CD (continuous delivery)

-By using CI and CD system like travis-ci and gitlab-ci, we could stick to the following process:
+By using CI and CD systems like travis-ci and gitlab-ci, we could stick to the following process:

-- pull request (merge request) sent -> CI checks
+- Pull request (merge request) is sent -> CI checks.
-- code changes -> CI checks.
-CI is passed then CD starts
+- Code changes -> CI checks.
+- CI checking is passed, then CD starts.
-- CD will deploy automatically, for example, to Heroku or other providers or your in-house data center
+- CD will deploy automatically, for example, to Heroku or other providers or your in-house data center.

 You can update all of these steps by adjusting the following files accordingly:

 - https://github.com/hoatle/react-redux-universal-hot-example/blob/master/.travis.yml
 - https://github.com/hoatle/react-redux-universal-hot-example/blob/master/.gitlab-ci.yml

-When CI checking, we build Docker images (both development and production images):
+At the CI checking step, we build Docker images (both development and production images):

 - https://hub.docker.com/r/hoatle/react-redux-universal-hot-example/tags/
 - https://gitlab.com/hoatle/react-redux-universal-hot-example/container_registry

+The development images install all development stuff (excluding the source code) so that all the developers should have the same development environment as long as they're using the same development image.

+The production (distribution) images install and package all runtime stuff so that everyone could run the applications right away with the same runtime environment.

 You can see these CI systems in action: